expo/examples/with-firebase-saml-login/README.md

 4. Enable SAML in the Google Cloud console as shown [here](https://cloud.google.com/identity-platform/docs/web/saml) (Firebase is run in the backend by Google cloud, we have to use the Google Cloud console because Firebase does not expose this option)
 5. Use the Provider ID you got in the last step to replace the example ID in backend/firebase-wrapper-app.html on the line that says "!!!!!PUT YOUR PROVIDER ID HERE!!!!!"
 6. Get your [Firebase configuration](https://firebase.google.com/docs/web/learn-more#config-object)
-7. Add that configuration to App.js (as outlined in the comments at the top of the file)
+7. Add that configuration to App.js and to firebase-wrapper-app.html on the lines that say "Add Firebase configuration here"

 ## Running the app